openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 /*
  * Load data into target pages within a region previously allocated by sgx_mm_alloc.
  * This can be called to load data and set target permissions at the same time,
- * e.g. dynamic code loading.
+ * e.g., dynamic code loading.
 The caller has verified data to be trusted and expected
  * to be loaded to the target address range.
-Calling this API on pages already commited
+Calling this API on pages already committed
  * will fail.
- * @param[in] addr, page aligned target starting addr.
+ * @param[in] addr page aligned target starting addr.
- * @param[in] length, length of data, in bytes of multiples of page size.
+ * @param[in] length length of data, in bytes of multiples of page size.
- * @param[in] data, data of @length.
+ * @param[in] data data of @length.
- * @param[in] prot, target permission.
+ * @param[in] prot target permission.
- * @retval 0 on success.
+ * @retval 0 The operation was successful.
- * @retval EINVAL if any page in requested address range is not previously allocated, or
+ * @retval EINVAL Any page in requested address range is not previously allocated, or
  *                outside the enclave address range.
- * @retval EPERM if any page in requested range is previously committed.
+ * @retval EPERM Any page in requested range is previously committed.
- * @retval EPERM if the target permissions are not allowed by OS security policy,
+ * @retval EPERM The target permissions are not allowed by OS security policy,
  *                  e.g., SELinux rules.
  */
 int sgx_mm_commit_data(void *addr, size_t length, uint8_t *data, int prot);